Priya620014/food-recipe-app/readme.md

        PORT=2000
        MONGODB_URI=mongodb://localhost/recipedb [Create Your Own]
        SECRET=your-secret-key

 Replace `your-secret-key` with a secure secret for JWT token generation.

-8. Start the development server
+8. To Start the development server

        npm run dev

+9. To Start Client Side Server

+       npm start

 ## 📫 Connect with me: